pressbooks/pressbooks-book-directory-fe/README.md

 We are using [Nightwatch](http://nightwatchjs.org/) with [BrowserStack](https://browserstack.com) for E2E testing, however you can use e2e tests locally as well.
 Tests are located in `e2e_tests/tests` folder.
 #### Run E2E tests locally
-Be sure you have **HOST_TEST** environment variable stored correctly.
+1. Be sure you have **HOST_TEST** environment variable stored correctly.
 For local environments, this is typically *http://localhost:8080*.
-Those tests run locally and on **Chrome** and **Firefox**, make sure you have both browsers installed on you local machine.
+1. Tests run locally and on **Chrome** and **Firefox**.
+Make sure you have both browsers installed on your local machine.
-Before run your E2E tests locally, be sure you already have the local server running: `npm run serve`.
+1. The local server should already be running: `npm run serve` before tests are run locally.

-You can run tests locally with the following command:  `npm run e2e -- --env [Browser_OS]`.
+1. Tests can be run locally with the following command:  `npm run e2e -- --env [Browser_OS]`.
 The *Browser_OS* args available are:
 - firefox
 - chrome

 Example: `npm run e2e -- --env firefox`.
-Or you could run in multiple browsers with a single command with environments separated by commas: `npm run e2e:browserstack -- --env firefox,chrome`.
+You can run tests in multiple browsers with a single command with environments separated by commas: `npm run e2e:browserstack -- --env firefox,chrome`.

 Additional browsers can be added to the `e2e_tests/conf/nightwatch.conf.js` file.
 Before adding a new browser you should install its corresponding driver: https://nightwatchjs.org/gettingstarted/installation/#install-webdriver.

-#### Run E2E tests on BrowserStack
+n#### Run E2E tests on BrowserStack
 Be sure you have **BROWSERSTACK_URL** (*in AWS Staging pipeline it runs on https://dev.pressbooks.directory*) and **BROWSERSTACK_ACCESS_KEY** environment variables defined correctly.
 Ask your teammates for BrowserStack access if you don't have it.
 In [App Live BrowserStack Dashboard](https://automate.browserstack.com/dashboard/v2/) you should see build results in **nightwatch-test-build** build project.